BMRX/piBot/README.md

 Powered by node-irc and node.js

-I use this mostly as a backup, this is my adventure through the world of Javascript. :D
+I use this mostly as a backup, this is my adventure through the world of Javascript. :D# piBot